16 Day Trips From Brussels by Train: Places to Visit Near Brussels Under 2 Hours From the City

 Being from Belgium means I am intimately familiar with the Belgian rail, and where it can take you!

 This guide balances the practicalities of taking the train (type of tickets to buy, which station to leave from) as well as 16 day trips from Brussels by train, both within Belgium and a little further afield.
+Browse my Belgian itinerary to see where else you can head to in Belgium.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.